Registered Medical Assistant

-Medical assistants work alongside licensed health care professionals, performing a variety of clinical, clerical, and administrative tasks.
-Common duties of a medical assistant include scheduling appointments, preparing laboratory samples, collecting patients history and taking vital signs.
-Medical assistants may work in hospitals, urgent care centers or physicians' offices, among other health care facilities.
+Registered medical assistants (RMAs) work alongside licensed health care professionals, performing a variety of clinical, clerical, and administrative tasks.
+Common duties of a medical assistant include scheduling appointments, preparing laboratory samples, collecting patients' history and taking vital signs.
+RMAs may work in hospitals, urgent care centers, or physicians' offices, among other healthcare facilities.

-Medical assistants almost always work on a full-time basis, though those that work in healthcare facilities that stay open through the night may be asked to work irregular hours.
+Medical assistants almost always work on a full-time basis, though those who work in healthcare facilities that stay open through the night may be asked to work irregular hours.
 The workload of a medical assistant includes office work as well as clinical duties.
-As are all individuals who work in healthcare, there is a small risk of exposure to infectious diseases as a medical assistant.
+As are all individuals who work with patients, there is a risk of exposure to infectious diseases.

 |Degree Field||Medical assisting|

 |Training and Experience||On-the-job training available; at least 5 years of experience needed for RMA credential if no formal training|